Currently Enrolling Trials

 Perjeta (pertuzumab) is a HER2/neu receptor antagonist compound.
 It has been shown to augment anti-tumor activity as a complement to Herceptin, as the two medicines target different regions on the HER2 receptor.

-Perjeta is supplied as a 420 mg/14 mL single-use vial for intravenous infusion.
-The recommended initial dose is 840 mg administered as a 60-minute intravenous infusion, followed every 3 weeks thereafter by 420 mg administered as a 30 to 60 minute intravenous infusion.
+The initial Perjeta dose is 840 mg administered as a 60-minute intravenous infusion, followed every 3 weeks thereafter by 420 mg administered as a 30 to 60 minute intravenous infusion.

 The FDA approval of Perjeta was based on the results of a randomized, multicenter, double-blind, placebo-controlled trial of 808 subjects with HER2-positive metastatic breast cancer.
 Subjects were randomized to receive placebo plus trastuzumab and docetaxel or Perjeta plus Herceptin (trastuzumab) and docetaxel.
 Randomization was stratified by prior treatment and geographic region.
 Perjeta was given intravenously at an initial dose of 840 mg, followed by 420 mg every three weeks thereafter.
 Herceptin was given intravenously at an initial dose of 8 mg/kg, followed by 6 mg/kg every three weeks thereafter.
 Subjects were treated with Perjeta and trastuzumab until progression of disease, withdrawal of consent, or unacceptable toxicity.
 Docetaxel was given as an initial dose of 75 mg/m2 by intravenous infusion every three weeks for at least six cycles.
 The docetaxel dose could be escalated to 100 mg/m2 at the investigator’s discretion if the initial dose was well tolerated.
 The study showed subjects who received Perjeta in combination with Herceptin and docetaxel chemotherapy experienced a 38% reduction in the risk of their disease worsening or death compared to those who received Herceptin and chemotherapy plus placebo (HR=0.62; p<0.0001).
 The study demonstrated a 6.1 month improvement in median progression-free survival (PFS) in subjects treated with Perjeta compared to those who received Herceptin and chemotherapy plus placebo (median PFS 18.5 vs. 12.4 months).